brunosantanaa/ex_mcp3xxx/README.md

-# ExMcp3xxx
+# ExMCP3xxx

-Library to use MCP family A / D converters microchip with Nerves.
+Library to use Microchip MCP family A/D converters with Nerves-Project.

 ## Example